joelharder4/MoleculeViewer/README.md

 ## About this Project

-This project is a python 3 based webserver that utilizes a c library imported to python using the swig development tool.
-It is intended for storing and viewing various details about any molecules or atoms.
+This project is a Python3 based webserver that utilizes a C library imported to Python using the swig development tool.
+It is intended for storing and viewing various details about molecules and elements.

 To get started, you can upload any molecule (in the official .sdf format).
 A large amount of these files can be found at: https://pubchem.ncbi.nlm.nih.gov/ by searching for the name of the molecule.